 But many cats and dogs face a painful reality in which their owners don’t know enough about or can’t afford proper dental care for their pets.

-According to the American Veterinary Dental Society, more than 80% of dogs and 70% of cats have dental disease by age three.
+According to the American Veterinary Dental Society, more than 80% of dogs and 70% of cats suffer from dental disease by age three.
 This makes dental or periodontal disease the most frequently diagnosed health problem in pets today.
 Luckily, you can easily avoid becoming a part of this statistic by scheduling regular pet dental appointments at Petaluma Veterinary Hospital.

-- Yellow or brown buildup (tartar) on the teeth
+- Yellow or brown buildup (tartar) on teeth

 - Red, swollen, or bleeding gums

 - Excessive drooling

 But don't wait until your dog or cat is suffering from these symptoms to schedule a pet dental exam.
 Even if your dog or cat doesn’t have symptoms, we recommend that you have us evaluate your pet’s dental health at least once a year.
 Bacteria and food debris accumulate around the teeth and, if left unchecked, will lead to deterioration of the soft tissue and bone surrounding the teeth.
 The decay can result in irreversible periodontal disease, tooth loss, and possibly expensive oral surgery.

 Your pets can't tell you if they are suffering from a dental disease.
 In fact, you may not notice that your pet is in need of dental care until they start to show symptoms of other illnesses.